 Our family loves the DWG Art Show, and we have been anxiously awaiting the opening after seeing the sneak preview photos they’ve been posting on the DWG Facebook page.
 (Aren’t communications people just the best?)

-The 16th edition of the DWG Art Show is held the Place du Souvenir Africain, next door to Sea Plaza.
-Many artists are represented this year, including painters, sculptors, and photographers, some of Senegal’s best-known artists, as well as new, young talents.
+The 17th edition of the DWG Art Show is held the Place du Souvenir Africain, next door to Sea Plaza.
+Over 60 artists are represented this year, including painters, sculptors, and photographers, some of Senegal’s best-known artists, as well as new and young talents.
 Admission is free.